Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 That means the only way our callbacks will be able to pass information to the caller is by itself using global variables.

 Finally, we get a couple functions for inspecting the output.
-Something to keep in mind is they can only be called from inside our `result_cb` callback.

 ```c
 // Try to get the number of outputs in the result.